publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 ~~~~~~~~~~~~~~~~~~~

 -  Type: string (date)
--  Presence: mandatory
+-  Presence: optional
 -  Example: ``"2017-04-15"``

 This key contains the date at which the latest version was released.
-This date is mandatory if the software has been released at least once
+This date is only mandatory if the software has been released at least once
 and thus the version number is present.

 Key ``logo``